 - The department is mobilising Australia’s scientific expertise to undertake technical cooperation activities with our trading partners, including capacity-building and strengthened regulatory assurance.
 These activities help to overcome technical constraints that currently impede mutually beneficial two-way trade.

 - ABEI is boosting the department’s capacity to give exporters the information they need to grow their exports.

 - Access to timely in-market intelligence is essential to support export growth, particularly in new markets where Australian businesses do not have existing relationships.

-October 2021 agricultural, fisheries and forestry trade highlights
+Agricultural, fisheries and forestry trade highlights

 If you have difficulty accessing these files, visit web accessibility for assistance.

-We are also collaborating with Austrade to disseminate market intelligence on the Austrade Insights platform.
+The department is also collaborating with Austrade to disseminate market intelligence on the Austrade Insights platform.
 Recent articles include: